lk-geimfari/mimesis/docs/index.rst

-Elizabeth
+Mimesis
 =========

 **Mimesis** is a fast and easy to use Python library for generating dummy data for a variety of purposes.
 This data can be particularly useful during software development and testing.
 For example, it could be used to populate a testing database for a web application with user information such as email addresses, usernames, first names, last names, etc.

-There are over eighteen different `data providers <https://github.com/lk-geimfari/mimesis/blob/master/PROVIDERS.md>`_ available, which can produce data related to food, people, computer hardware, transportation, addresses, and more.  *Elizabeth* does not require any modules that are not in the Python standard library.
+There are over eighteen different `data providers <https://github.com/lk-geimfari/mimesis/blob/master/PROVIDERS.md>`_ available, which can produce data related to food, people, computer hardware, transportation, addresses, and more.  *Mimesis* does not require any modules that are not in the Python standard library.

 Best Practice
 ------------